GameclawStudio/MirrorFileTransfer/README.md

-# Mirror FileTransfer
+# FileTransfer
+###For Mirror!
-This is a rather simple solution that arouse from a need to send large files between the server and clients.
-I didn't want to host files and download them with HTTP requests when we already have a direct connection.
-This plugin will let you send a large chunk of data directly to a client or server by utilising the connection setup already by the Mirror plugin.
+This is a simple solution to send large files between the server and clients.
+I didn't want to host files and download them with HTTP requests when we already have a direct connection between clients.
+This plugin will let you send a large chunk of data directly to a client or server by utilising the connection setup already by the Mirror plugin so you dont need to pay for any additional server needs.

 ## Dependencies
 If you're using Mirror for Unity as your Networking solution this plugin should work out of the box.
 There are no dependencies on anything except for Mirror itself.
+(And C# .NET of course)

-## How to use it
+# How to use it
 The namespace is `Gameclaw` and the main class is `FileTransfer`.
 Everything has comments so should be relatively easy to decipher.
 Nonetheless here is a simple example and explanation to get you started.
 First of all, you can setup some delegates that will get invoked whenever a file transfer begins, ends, fails.
 They are the following:
 ```csharp
         public static Action<FileTransferProgress> OnBeginRecievingFile;